the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 If the content is able to be shared but was not sent out before the event started consider sending out notes, session minutes, and session content during - or - as soon as possible, after the session.
 You could also consider taking collaborative notes during the session and making the document link available for attendees.
-HackMD or Google Docs are recommended for their accessibility support features, and Etherpad can support a larger number of contributors.
+[HackMD](https://hackmd.io) or [Google Docs](https://www.google.co.uk/docs/about/) are recommended for their accessibility support features, and Etherpad can support a larger number of contributors.
-Additional guidance on tools for taking collaborative notes can be found in [https://the-turing-way.netlify.app/collaboration/event-tools#creating-shared-notes.]
+Additional guidance on tools for taking collaborative notes can be found in {ref}`cl-event-tools`.

 If information cannot be shared externally and made accessible, consider providing a note taker who is able to provide live notes in a secure location accessible to attendees only for the duration of the event.